Curriculum

 The impact of the curriculum is measured in a number of ways over time to include:

-• Student attendance to school.
-We consider attendance to be good and this acts as an indicator to the success of the curriculum and the support offered to students at school.
-In 2018/19 overall absence was 3.6% which was in the lowest 20% of all schools across 2017-19.
+- Student attendance to school.
+We consider attendance to be excellent and this acts as an indicator to the success of the curriculum and the support offered to students at school.

-• Assessment and progress data.
+- Assessment and progress data.
 All subject areas are lined managed by members of the senior team and the assessment and progress data for each area is scrutinised at each of the three points during the academic year.
 Governors are also aware of this data.
-Students’ attitude to learning scores.
-These are monitored closely and any significant changes in patterns with these are investigated.
+Students’ attitude to learning scores are monitored closely and any significant changes in patterns with these are investigated.

 Our students are our best ambassadors, they are proud to be part of Alcester Academy.
-There is a calm atmosphere around the school and this is always commented on by visitors to the school.
-Student’s attendance and punctuality to school and lessons is good and above 95%, students want to attend as they enjoy school and learning and this is embedded through our ethos and school values and shown by their positive attitudes to learning and the opportunities they are given in school.
-We were able to remove our “late gate” procedure as it was no longer required.
+There is a calm atmosphere around the school, and this is always commented on by visitors to the school.
+Student’s attendance and punctuality to school and lessons is excellent.
+Students want to attend as they enjoy school and learning, and this is embedded through our ethos and school values and shown by their positive attitudes to learning and their engagement in additional opportunities.
 The expectation is that all students will attend 100%.
 Any students that struggle with attendance and punctuality are supported to improve.
-Many students receive certificates termly for 100% attendance.

-Student are self-managed at break times and lunchtimes and need minimal input from duty staff.
-We have a strong student leadership team who participate in many activities representing the school and leading student council activities and major school events such as the annual celebration evening across the school.
-We have a large majority of our year 10 students who apply to be prefects and take on the Head boy / girl and deputies role.
-Students across all year groups are given opportunities to be involved in student leaderships –tutor reps for year group council, sports reps, subject leaders including numeracy, literacy and MFL leaders, student librarians.
+Students self-manage at break times and lunchtimes and need minimal input from duty staff.
+We have a strong student leadership team who participate in many activities representing the school, leading student council and major school events such as the annual celebration evening.
+We have a large majority of our KS4 students who apply to be prefects and School Captains.
+Students across all year groups are given opportunities to be involved in student leaderships –tutor reps for year group council, sports leaders, subject leaders including numeracy, literacy and MFL leaders, digital leaders, teaching and learning ambassadors, sustainability leaders, STEM ambassadors and student librarians.

-The school takes effective measures to continually educate the students about all aspects of bullying, cyber bullying and peer on peer abuse both offline / online through assemblies, tutor work and super learning days.
+The school takes effective measures to continually educate the students about all aspects of bullying, cyber bullying and child on child abuse both offline / online through assemblies, tutor work and super learning days.
 LSU supports many students across the school when they need additional support or guidance with their behaviour, attendance, welfare or pastoral issues.

 Behaviour is outstanding and any issues are dealt with consistently and effectively by all staff.
-Permanent exclusions are rare and in the past 3 years there has been one permanent exclusion.
-Fixed term exclusions are used when it is deemed necessary, in most cases these are one off incidents and students do not receive further exclusions.
-All fixed term exclusions are followed by a re-admittance meeting that has to be attended by parents / carers and led by SLT and a period of behaviour monitoring through our LSU which is tailored to the individual child and their needs.
+Poor behaviour should not inhibit the learning of others.
+Permanent exclusions are rare.
+Fixed term suspensions are used when it is deemed necessary, in most cases these are one off incidents and students do not receive further suspensions.
+All fixed term suspensions are followed by a re-admittance meeting that has to be attended by parents / carers and led by SLT and a period of behaviour monitoring through our LSU which is tailored to the individual child and their needs.

 SMSC